Jefferson49/ChangeLanguageWithURL/README.md

 Copy the folder "download_gedcom_with_url" into the "module_v4" folder of your webtrees installation

 **Webtrees version**
-The module was developed and tested with [webtrees 2.1.14](https://webtrees.net/download)
+The latest release of the module was developed and tested with [webtrees 2.1.14](https://webtrees.net/download), but should also run with any other webtrees 2.0 and 2.1 version.

 **Github repository**
 https://github.com/Jefferson49/ChangeLanguageWithURL